 Plus, herbs also play an important role in enhancing the flavor of your salad.
 Cucumber may be included in some Moroccan tomato salad recipes.
 Cucumber’s hardness contrasts with the slight firmness of tomatoes, making them more interesting when eating.

-I guarantee that you cannot keep your eyes off this vibrant color of Moroccan beet salad.
-Beet is a great source of nutrients and fiber to improve your blood condition.
-So if you have some health issue relating to blood pressure, this salad is ideal for you.
+Shining with vibrant colors, this beet salad is a vegetable-packed side dish that every health aware person needs to try.
+It’s a great source of nutrients and fiber to improve your blood condition.
+So if you have some blood-pressure-related issues, this salad is ideal for you.

 The color of this dish is something I genuinely appreciate as the red of beets and the green of herb paint a stunning side dish.
 Just boil cubed beets in 35 to 40 minutes, then mix them with citrusy flavor ingredients of Moroccan like orange (or lemon) juice and cumin.